 The physical examination begins with the doctor's evaluation of the person's fluid and hydration status.
 A full examination of the abdomen is done, as is a digital rectal examination to check for the presence of blood.

-The need for testing depends on what the doctor finds during the history and physical examination (see Table: Some Causes and Features of Diarrhea Some Causes and Features of Diarrhea Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
-(See also Diarrhea in Children.)
-The frequency of bowel movements alone is not the defining feature of diarrhea... read more ).
+The need for testing depends on what the doctor finds during the history and physical examination ( see Table: Some Causes and Features of Diarrhea Some Causes and Features of Diarrhea ).
 Acute watery diarrhea (lasting less than about 4 days) without warning signs is usually caused by a viral infection, and people who otherwise appear well do not require testing.
 People with warning signs of dehydration, bloody stool, fever, or severe abdominal pain typically need testing—particularly those who are very young or very old.
 In these people, doctors do blood tests to detect blood and electrolyte abnormalities and stool tests to detect blood Stool Occult Blood Tests Bleeding in the digestive system can be caused by something as insignificant as a little irritation or as serious as cancer.
 Chemicals can be used to detect small amounts of blood in the stool... read more , markers of inflammation, and the presence of infectious organisms (such as Campylobacter, Yersinia, amebas, Giardia, and Cryptosporidium).
 Some causes of infection are detected by looking under the microscope, whereas others require a culture (growing the organism in the laboratory) or special enzyme tests (for example, Shigella or Giardia).
 If the person has taken antibiotics within the past 2 to 3 months, the doctor may test the stool for Clostridioides difficile (formerly Clostridium difficile) toxin.
 A colonoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more is usually not necessary.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more is usually not necessary.

 For diarrhea lasting more than 4 weeks (more than 1 to 3 weeks for people who have a weakened immune system or who appear seriously ill), similar tests are done.
 In addition, the doctor may test the stool, including tests for fat (indicating malabsorption) , do blood tests, and do a colonoscopy to examine the lining of the rectum and colon and to gather samples to test for infection.
 People whose symptoms seem related to diet may have a breath test to look for hydrogen, which suggests they are not absorbing carbohydrates.
 Sometimes a biopsy (removal of a tissue specimen for examination under a microscope) of the rectal lining is done to look for inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
 The two primary types of inflammatory bowel disease (IBD) are Crohn... read more .
 Sometimes the volume of stool over a 24-hour period is determined.
-Imaging tests, such as computed tomography (CT) enterography CT enterography and MR enterography Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more , may be needed if the doctor suspects certain tumors.
+Imaging tests, such as computed tomography (CT) enterography CT Enterography and MR Enterography Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more , may be needed if the doctor suspects certain tumors.
 If doctors are still uncertain about the diagnosis, they may need to assess the function of the pancreas.
 Depending on the person's symptoms, doctors may also do tests for thyroid or adrenal gland disease.

 Treatment of Diarrhea